 Cottonwood Lake

-This beautiful lake at approximately 9,600 feet has a campground and many fine montane habitats, including mixed-conifer forest with scattered aspen and a large willow carr just upstream from the lake; watch for Wilson’s Snipe, Fox Sparrow and Cooper’s Hawk.
+This area is open during the winter, even when the pass is closed.
+The beautiful lake sits at approximately 9,600 feet has a campground and many fine montane habitats, including mixed-conifer forest and a large willow carr just upstream from the lake.
+The road winds through vast Aspen groves with many pull-outs ideal for car birding for Steller’s Jays and Dark-Eyed Junco, Wilson’s Snipe, Fox Sparrow and Cooper’s Hawk.
 The cliffs opposite the lake can provide views of mountain goats, and the canyon has bighorn sheep also.
 A trip here in the warmer months will be well-rewarded.

 County: Chaffee